 or Sustainability Science (SUS)

 .
-While it is not required for students to have already had one of these classes prior to living in the Greenbelt, these subjects provide good depth and understanding for the concept of sustainability as well as offer context for the living/learning experience.
+While it is not required for students to have already had one of these classes prior to living in the Greenbelt, these subjects provide good intellectual depth and understanding for the concept of sustainability as well as offer context for the living/learning experience.

 - They must agree to support the mission and goals of the community.